• Optimal management of public transport based on passenger demand prediction

 From the point of view of the service that public transport offers to users, the most important steps in the process are the first two.
 Assigning a vehicle and a driver is essential for the operation, but has no repercussions from the point of view of the service offered, that is, efficiently sizing the fleet and drivers is fundamental to ensure that the service has contained costs but has little influence on the service.
 On the other hand, the design of transport lines and timetables is critical, both from the point of view of operating costs and from the point of view of passengers.
 It directly conditions their use of public transport, which depends on which routes they can take and how much time they will spend on their journey.

 While there are numerous tools on the market aimed at supporting the sizing and operation phases, there is a notable lack of specific tools to support public transport authorities and operators in the areas of network design and service definition.
-The PASSPORT project proposes to develop a solution to fill this niche, taking advantage of the most recent advances in artificial intelligence and integrating big data, machine learning and optimisation technologies.
+The PASSPORT project proposed to develop a solution to fill this niche, taking advantage of the most recent advances in artificial intelligence and integrating big data, machine learning and optimisation technologies.

 PASSPORT’s goals